The Interpublic Group of Companies Inc. (IPG) Upgraded Issued by Wall Street Gurus

-The Interpublic Group of Companies Inc. (NYSE:IPG) went up by 0.78% from its latest closing price compared to the recent 1-year high of $25.20.
-The company’s stock price has collected 0.22% of gains in the last five trading sessions.
-Press Release reported on 10/13/20 that Press Release: IPG Named to FTSE4Good Index for Second Year in a Row
+The Interpublic Group of Companies Inc. (NYSE:IPG) went up by 1.47% from its latest closing price compared to the recent 1-year high of $25.20.
+The company’s stock price has collected 0.39% of gains in the last five trading sessions.
+The Wall Street Journal reported on 10/15/20 that Interpublic Names Bill Kolb CEO of McCann, Succeeding Harris Diamond

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.